savagevince/bare/process_review/observation_guidance.md

 **Good**
 - Tries to understand the problem by diagramming, or writing pseudo-code
+- Verbalises their thought process when solving a problem
 - Uses Google to supplement their problem solving approach e.g. looking up specific syntax
 - Breaks the problem down into smaller problems
 - Has a problem solving approach that they default to e.g. defining inputs and outputs, or drawing a user interaction diagram